ProsperasTeam/sdk-dist/README.md

    2. Mobile number:  an optional parameter used to uniquely identify the device and assist in fraud detection.
 If not collected, provide an empty string.
    3. Offer code:  an optional parameter used to uniquely identify the device and assist in fraud detection.
 If not collected, provide an empty string.
    4. User Id:  User ID returned after calling “Register User”
+ - minCollect: Minimize data collected.
+Defaults to False to ensure necessary data is collected.
+Set to True for debugging purposes.

 ### Returns:
 Score JSON including the following fields: